Dreem-Organization/dosed/README.md

             ... # add as many events as desired
 ```

+This code is the only dataset-specific code that you will need to write.

+##### 2.2 To Memmap

+To Train the model, we first convert generic h5 to memmaps files.
+This allows:
+- Selecting which signals we want to train on
+- Selecting which events we want to train on
+- Allows multi-threading

 The *to_memmap.py* script extracts data from the .h5 files, normalizes them and saves them in memmap files.
 Two variables define this process.
-The variable *signals* allows to configurate the minimun and maximum clipping boundaries for each signal.
-Additionally, variable *events* permits to specify the name of the event types under consideration and the ground truth (note that .h5 files can contain several ground truth versions).
+The argument *signals* allows to configurate the minimun and maximum clipping boundaries for each signal.
+Additionally, the argument *events* allows to specify the name of the event types under consideration and the ground truth (note that .h5 files can contain several ground truth versions).

 Configuration of variable *signals* . e.g.